confianceai/renault-welding-challenge/documentation/index.md

   <li>💡 <b>Most Original Solution:</b> 1000 €</li>
 </ul>

-Winners will also gain visibility at Confiance.ai Day 2025, the flagship event for industrial and responsible AI!
+Winners will also gain visibility at the Confiance.ai Community Event, the flagship gathering for industrial and responsible AI.

 ## Protocol